streamlink/streamlink/docs/cli.rst

 .. note::

-  On Windows there is a default config created by the installer but on any other platform you must create the file yourself.
+  On Windows, there is a default config created by the installer, but on any other platform you must create the file yourself.